Vaccinium Vitis-Idaea Seed Oil

 The higher antioxidant potency of tocotrienols is due to the combined effects of three properties of tocotrienols as compared with tocopherols:

-• its higher recycling efficiency
+• It's a higher recycling efficiency